snischuk/nodejs2025Q2-service/README.md

 - **Swagger/OpenAPI** documentation is based on a schema-first approach.
 - Ensure you run `npm run start:dev` **before running tests** if using e2e tests.
 - `npm run prebuild` + `npm run build` is needed for production builds.
+- Always switch to the branch `dev-part-1` after cloning to get the correct development version.